San Antonio Municipal Auditorium: Restoration

 At the time of the 1981 NRHP designation, the building stood vacant due a fire that had destroyed much of the interior in 1979 and rendered the asbestos curtain beyond repair.
 An April 1981 voter bond referendum approved $9.1 million for restoration.
 The renovated auditorium was rededicated in 1985.

+Events

+During the 2008 presidential election campaign, Barack Obama gave a speech in front of the building to his supporters.